CDK-Github/Onset_ToolWeapon/README.md

 # Onset_ToolWeapon
+Thanks to this coding tool, you will be able to get a weaponId faster than a research on the PlayOnset's wikipedia.
+It's better for code review and a beginner developer.
 ## Package Installation
 * Download the ZIP archive from the project page
 * Extract `includes` folder from the archive into your `packages` folder